abemscac/pies-doc/docs/react/use-state.md

 In React, all states should only be updated via the corresponding `setState()` function; **updating a state without using `setState()` is a big no**!
 This is because `setState()` is designed to trigger a re-render of the component, which ensures that the component's state is reflected on the UI.
 If we directly update a state without using `setState()`, the component's UI may not be updated as expected.

+## Is `setState()` Asynchronous?

+You may have heard people say "`setState()` is asynchronous".
+While this statement is partly true, as the changes made by `setState()` will not be immediately applied, `setState()` itself is actually synchronous; it does not return a promise.
+Therefore, it is not necessary to use await on it.

+But why is it that in one of the example in [Reactive Values](./reactive-values#reactive-values-1), we can't immediately retrieve the updated value of a state right after `setState()` is called?
+This is a somewhat complex concept that we'll discuss in more detail as we [delve deeper into React](./use-state-in-depth#updater-functions), so don't worry about it for now!

 ## State Initializer

 Sometimes we might want to initialize a state with a function when the logic is somewhat complicated.
 For example: